Assembling Your Finances is a cohesive set of three workshops that . . .

 Also during Workshop 1, you'll begin assembling the documents of your comprehensive money management system.
 Money is about numbers, and those numbers need to be tangible--at hand, honest and written down.

-Learning activities: - Define the factors of your financial formula - Determine your true income - Assess the scope of your expenses - Initiate your money management system
+Learning activities: - Define the factors of your financial baseline - Determine your true income - Assess the scope of your expenses - Initiate your money management system

 Workshop 2 you'll use the information you've gathered through your homework to refine and expand your financial formula.
 Likewise, you'll learn how to calculate ratios for the purposes of contextualizing spending and determining how debt may--or does--impact your financial choices.